-Messaging has been gathering momentum of late and in 2016 it’s now the hot topic around conversational commerce.
+Mobile messaging has been gathering momentum of late and in 2016 it’s now the hot topic around conversational commerce.
 So popular, in fact, that there is even a hashtag for it: #ConvComm.
-Messaging has now become a daily part of our lives.
+Mobile messaging has now become a daily part of our lives.
 Messaging apps and notifications are becoming our main channels of conversation on the smartphone and our primary way for comms within our own personal networks.
+Time spend on mobile messaging platforms even starts to exceed time spend on social media platforms.
 WhatsApp can be thought of as a hub of thought streams and conversations and Group chats.

 Quite simply, it’s SMS messaging on steroids.

 The most important thing about WhatsApp for example is its immediacy and speed at which it delivers messages.
 WhatsApp is intimate and provides a quick, direct channel without having to open another app and enter in email addresses and clicking on a send button.
 WhatsApp minimises all these steps.
 WhatsApp is a better version of email.
 Today’s internet products also need to become completely UX/UI centered.
 The user experience counts for a great deal of interaction now online.

 Everything has to be INSTANT

 More than that it appeals to our instant demand for everything online.
 Instant downloads, Insta-gram, instant videos and pictures, instant connections, instant communications.
 Literally Insta everything.
 WhatsApp completely and absolutely appeals to our short term animal instincts that are inherent in us as human beings and also our laziness.
 Communication online today has to work as fast as our thoughts work and the user experience that goes with this type of communication needs to be great.
 Awesome in fact.
 Patience may indeed be a virtue but maybe that is more applicable to a life offline today.
 Ever decreasing attention spans and the drive for novelty are part of the human condition that need to be catered for in today’s online world and way of life.